The New Year's Sacrifice: Plot

-"The New Year's Sacrifice" is about the life of a 25-year-old widowed woman who works as a house servant after her husband has died.
-She works hard and thrives in her current home specifically at the time of the sacrifice.
-However, on one fateful day, her ex-mother-in-law orchestrates her kidnapping, and she is returned to the village she came from, which is located in the mountains.
-Her family takes away her earnings and she is forced to marry a man from a rural region.
-However, she fights against the marriage, as she is accustomed to life in an educated household.
-She swears, curses, and hits her head on the altar.
+"The New Year's Sacrifice" tells the story of a 25-year-old widowed woman who works as a house servant.
+Hardworking, she thrives in her current home specifically at the time of the sacrifice.
+On a fateful day, her former mother-in-law orchestrates her kidnapping, and is returned to her natal village located in the mountains.
+Her family takes away her earnings, and forces her to marry a man from a rural region.
+She fights against the marriage, as she is accustomed to life in an educated household.

-Eventually, she surrenders and one year later she appears satisfied with her new son.
-Later, she goes back to the house of the educated man after the death of her son and husband.
+Eventually, she surrenders and a year later appears satisfied with her life and newborn son.
+She returns to the house of the educated man after the deaths of her son and husband.
 Since she is considered unlucky, she is faced with apprehension and forbidden from touching the sacrifice regalia due to the fear of aggravating ancestors.
-This stigmatization causes her to be distressed and she faces ridicule for allowing her son to die.
+This stigmatisation disturbs her.
+She also faces ridicule for allowing her son to die.
 Later, someone informs her that she will face punishment in the afterlife as her deceased husbands will tear her apart by fighting for her.

 People stipulate that marrying more than once is a crime and that the only way of atoning for this crime is by contributing money to the threshold of the temple.
 To avoid the punishment, she complies and donates all her savings to meet the threshold.
 However, despite her effort to make amends for her sins, she still faces discrimination.
-She is prevented from participating in the sacrifice ceremony and becomes upset, believing that she was purified.
-She is finally let go and becomes a beggar and on New Year's Sacrifice's eve, she is killed by an explosion of firecrackers.
+She is prevented from participating in the sacrifice ceremony and becomes upset.
+Believing that she was purified, she is finally let go.
+She becomes a beggar and on New Year's Sacrifice's eve, she is killed by an explosion of firecrackers.